 Computer architectures have execution contexts of different privilege.

 The properties of the execution context design and privilege/trust relations are architecture specific.

-Examples of privileged execution contexts are SMM in the Intel Architecture and the Secure state in the Arm A-profile Architecture.
+Examples of privileged execution contexts are System Management Mode (SMM) in the Intel Architecture and the Secure state in the Arm A-profile Architecture.
 These are placed in the left-most area of the diagram in Figure 1.

 Resorting to a privileged firmware execution context, for functionality that does not require such privilege, can have detrimental consequences to the system performance and security guarantees.

-This document describes the Platform Runtime Mechanism (PRM) as a means to move a certain classes of firmware functionality to a less privileged execution context. offload to other hardware engines such as a Baseboard Management Controller (BMC) offer a path to reduce reliance on privileged firmware contexts.
+This document describes the Platform Runtime Mechanism (PRM) as a means to move a certain classes of firmware functionality to a less privileged execution context.
+PRM, in combination with native OS drivers and offload to other hardware engines such as a Baseboard Management Controller (BMC) offer a path to reduce reliance on privileged firmware contexts.

-System Mangement Mode (SMM)
+x86 System Mangement Mode (SMM)